robertocamp/tooling/python/README.md

   - Requires more setup for data science workflows compared to Jupyter.
   - Less interactive for data exploration compared to Jupyter Notebook.

+## ipynb

+Files with the `.ipynb` extension are **Jupyter Notebook** files.
+These files are used in the Jupyter ecosystem, which provides an interactive computing environment ideal for data analysis, visualization, and exploration.

+### What’s Inside a `.ipynb` File?
+A `.ipynb` file is essentially a **JSON file** that contains a structured representation of:
+- **Code cells**: Blocks of code (often Python) that can be executed independently.
+- **Markdown cells**: Text content written in Markdown for explanations, notes, or headings.
+- **Outputs**: Results or visualizations generated when code cells are executed (e.g., plots, tables, etc.).
+- **Metadata**: Information about the notebook (e.g., kernel information, extensions, or settings).

+### Common Uses of `.ipynb` Files:
+1. **Data Science and Machine Learning**: For interactive experimentation with datasets, models, and visualizations.
+2. **Education**: As teaching material, combining explanations with runnable code.
+3. **Research**: Sharing reproducible workflows and results.
+4. **Prototyping**: Rapidly testing code snippets and visualizing results.

+### How to Open and Use `.ipynb` Files:
+1. **Jupyter Notebook Interface**:
+   - Install Jupyter via pip: `pip install notebook`
+   - Start Jupyter: Run `jupyter notebook` in the terminal to open the interface in your browser.

+2. **JupyterLab** (modern interface):
+   - Install JupyterLab: `pip install jupyterlab`
+   - Start JupyterLab: Run `jupyter lab` in the terminal.

+3. **VS Code**:
+   - Install the Python extension.
+   - Open the `.ipynb` file directly in VS Code to edit and run cells.

+4. **Google Colab**:
+   - Upload the `.ipynb` file to [Google Colab](https://colab.research.google.com/) to use it in the cloud.

+5. **Other Tools**:
+   - Tools like **nteract**, **PyCharm Professional**, or other compatible IDEs also support `.ipynb` files.

+Let me know if you'd like guidance on setting up any of these environments!

+### to start a new project

+Startin a new project, for example a new class or a class assignment which uses IPYNB files (Juypter notebook)

+1. create a folder for the project: eg `mkdir ~/Documents/codes/PROJECT-NAME
+2. if you were given IPYNB files for this specific project, copy to this folder
+3. IF USING VSCODE:
+   - open the new folder in VSCode
+   - **create a new Python virutal environent**
+      * open a Terminal window in VCode and make sure that your Terminal prompt is in the new project directory
+      * at the Terminal prompt create a new python virtual env:  `python -m venv venv`
+      * you must "source" the virtual environment:  `source venv/bin/activate`
+      * after you run this command you should see a (venv)
+      * then you must `pip install` the packages that are listed as imports in your cell(s)
+      * when running the first cell you may be asked to install a new Juypter kernal, say "yes" and install that
+      * if the `pip install`s and the Jupyter kernal installation were successful, your cells should run!

 ## Summary